 The adversary needs logical access to the target network.
 XMAS scanning requires the use of raw sockets, and thus cannot be performed from some Windows systems (Windows XP SP 2, for example).
 On Unix and Linux, raw socket manipulations require root privileges.

-The ability to send TCP segments with every flag set to a host during network reconnaissance.
-This can be achieved via the use of a network mapper or scanner, or via raw socket programming in a scripting language.
+This attack can be carried out with a network mapper or scanner, or via raw socket programming in a scripting language.
 Packet injection tools are also useful for this purpose.
 Depending upon the method used it may be necessary to sniff the network in order to see the response.